Aaryan-Kapoor/24hr-research-agent/README.md

-# 🔬 Deep Research Agent
+# 24 Hour Deep Research Agent

-A production-ready, 24-hour automated research system that produces comprehensive, book-length reports with citations on any topic.
+An experimental 24-hour automated research system that produces comprehensive, book-length reports with citations on any topic.

-## ✨ Features
+## Features

 - **Comprehensive Research**: Automatically breaks down complex topics into hundreds of sub-questions
 - **24-Hour Capability**: Designed for long-running research sessions with state persistence